-- Christingle Service at St. Nicholas' Cathedral (Year 4 30 children); - Leavers Service at St. Nicholas' Cathedral (Year 6 30 children).
+• Leavers Service at St. Nicholas' Cathedral (Year 6 - 29 children).

 All of these events are free for children to attend.
 Due to capacity limitations in the Cathedral parents and families are unable to attend these events.

 Instrument performances organised by school as part of curriculum delivery: